Blog

 Conditions That Qualify for DOL OWCP FECA Home Health Services

-OWCP FECA home health benefits apply to conditions and injuries that are directly connected to a federal employee's workplace injury or occupational illness.
-Common qualifying conditions for injured federal workers in the SW Fort Worth and Burleson area include:
+OWCP FECA home health benefits apply to conditions and injuries directly connected to a federal employee's workplace injury or occupational illness.
+Common qualifying conditions for injured federal workers seeking DOL OWCP FECA home health care in SW Fort Worth/Burleson, TX include:

 • Traumatic injuries requiring post-surgical recovery and wound management